Metalnem/sharpfuzz/README.md

 You will need GNU make and a working compiler
 (gcc or clang) in order to compile afl-fuzz.
-You will also need to have the [.NET Core 2.1] or greater installed on your machine in order to instrument .NET assemblies with SharpFuzz.
+You will also need to have the [.NET 8.0] or greater installed on your machine in order to instrument .NET assemblies with SharpFuzz.